amethyst/amethyst/book/src/intro.md

 While there are a lot of [great building blocks][awg] in the Rust ecosystem, using the Amethyst engine instead of building your own game engine definitely has a lot of advantages.

 First of all, we are based on the [Specs][specs] library, which is a common base on which we built all the engine concepts.
 Those are described in the [concepts](./concepts/intro.html) section of the book.
-Then, we proceeded to add features and gluing them together.
+Then, we proceeded to add features and to glue them together.

 There are the obvious ones:
 * Transformations